Information about what to do if you receive a warning or advisory letter from the CMA.

 You may get a financial reward for information that leads to an investigation.

-For information on the handling of complaints more generally, see ‘how the CMA handles information and complaints about businesses’.
+Read more about how the CMA handles information and complaints about businesses.

 Useful links and additional sources of information